Statistical Estimation of Mechanical Parameters of Clarinet Reeds Using Experimental and Numerical Approaches: Development of a mechanical model

+Considering viscoelasticity leads to complex modes with complex eigenfrequencies.
+Compared to the non-dissipative, elastic case computed by FEM, the main consequence of viscoelasticity, besides dissipation, is that stress and strain are not in phase.
+For sake of simplicity, we limit the computation to eigenfrequencies only, and assume that they depend on the storage moduli only (i.e. dissipation has a negligible influence).
+Having reduced the viscoelastic problem to an associated elastic one, the elastic solution may be used (see e.g. Ref. \cite{roylance2001engineering}).
+In order to compute the resonance frequency $\omega _{r}$ after an elastic model, according to Ref. \cite{gaul2007experimental}, we admit that $E\simeq E^{\prime }(\omega _{r})$, where $E^{\prime }(\omega _{r})$ is the real part of the complex modulus in the frequency domain.
+This hypothesis implies that the calculation of the eigenfrequencies from the values of the storage modulus is done by an iteration procedure, and allows to use a FEM software (Catia) which does not allow computing with frequency-dependent coefficients.

-This section is organized as follows: We first present results of FEM simulations (§ \ref{section_III_A}), assuming an elastic and orthotropic behavior of the reed (modeled in § \ref{reedShape}).
-This helps to identify the modes in experiments, and allows to obtain a fit formula (§ \ref{algorithme}), ("metamodel"), for computing the 11 lower resonance frequencies with respect to two parameters only, $E_{L}$ and $G_{LT}$, detected after a sensitivity analysis (§ \ref{sensiAna}).
-This, and the previous result of 4 factors given by PCA, indicate that the orthotropic, elastic model is not sufficient to establish a satisfactory model with 2 degrees of freedom only.
-Therefore in the next subsection (§ \ref{ViMo}) a viscoelastic model of cane is sought in order to find a fair reconstruction of the observed resonance frequencies for each reed and each series, after estimation of the coefficients in the model.
-The viscoelastic model (§ \ref{VModel}) has however too many degrees of freedom (12, for the 2 series of measurements, compared to the 4 factors detected by PCA), for solving adequately the inverse problem (§ \ref{invProb}).
-Multiple regression (see Appendix \ref{AppendixC} for details) permits to regulate this drawback, introducing correlations among parameters and reducing the degrees of freedom to a number of~4.
-A hierarchical structure can be introduced in the model, isolating the hygrometric component, bringing the remaining 3 components to a common basis (§ \ref{modH4}), simplifying the problem (reduced to only 9 "active" regression coefficients) and giving some insight in the structure of the data.
-The results are discussed in (§ \ref{results}).
+Therefore we first present results of FEM simulations (Section \ref{section_III_A}), assuming an elastic and orthotropic behavior of the reed (modeled in Section \ref{reedShape}).
+This helps to identify the modes in experiments, and allows obtaining a fit formula (Section \ref{algorithme}) for computing the 11 lower resonance frequencies with respect to two parameters only, $E_{L}$ and $G_{LT}$, detected after a sensitivity analysis (Section \ref{sensiAna}).
+The fit formula, called "metamodel", is then used in the iterative procedure for the computation of the viscoelastic model.
+It allows a great reduction of computation time, compared to the FEM, and this is very useful for the inverse problem.
+Such a metamodel could be directly computed for the viscoelastic model with an appropriate software, but starting with the elastic model simplifies the fitting procedure.